 Oct.
-09 Pillorikput Inuit: Music from Moravian Labrador Inuit soloists Deantha Edmunds and Karrie Obed with the MUN Chamber Choir and Orchestra and the Nain Brass Band.
+08 Pillorikput Inuit: Music from Moravian Labrador Inuit soloists Deantha Edmunds and Karrie Obed with the MUN Chamber Choir and Orchestra and the Nain Brass Band.
 7 pm at St. Andrew’s Church.
 In collaboration with the katingavik inuit art festival.
+NOTE: CHANGE IN DATE.

 Oct.
 22 Duo Concertante: Come hear two hidden gems by Haydn and Dallapiccola, and two great masterpieces by Brahms and Franck!

 Oct.
 29 Wind/Brass/Percussion Fest Showcase: World class trumpet virtuoso Jens Lindemann headlines the closing concert of MUN's Wind/Brass/Percussion Fest featuring a varied program including MUN faculty members Alan Klaus, Karen Bulmer, Christine Carter, Michelle Cheramy, Kristina Szutor, and Rob Power with The Scruncheons percussion ensemble.